You may wish to see an introductory page to this section with a map first.

 A second slightly longer but less imposing bridge crossed another minor stream very near the entrance to Cyrrhus; it shows some signs of restoration, but overall it is well preserved and it bears weights which exceed those for which it was tested.

 Funerary monument and details of its decoration (also in the image used as background for this page)

-From the inscriptions found in tombs outside Cyrrhus and from the observation of its ruins (lacking an imposing forum) archaeologists believe that the town was mainly a military one; this makes even more surprising the hexagonal shape of the mausoleum shown above which is located at a certain distance from the walls of the city.
+From the inscriptions found in tombs outside Cyrrhus and from the observation of its ruins (lacking an imposing forum) archaeologists believe that the town was mainly a military one; this makes even more surprising the hexagonal shape of the mausoleum shown above which is located at some distance from the walls of the city.

 Isolated ancient buildings were almost always oriented towards the cardinal points: they very rarely had a hexagonal shape because this polygon does not allow showing sides towards all cardinal points, but only towards two of them; for this reason octagonal buildings are much more common.
 The other surprising feature of this mausoleum is the hexagonal capital on the top of the roof which resembles the baroque top of S. Giovanni in Oleo by Francesco Borromini.

 The monument is very well preserved also because from the XIVth century it houses the tomb of a much respected local religious leader.
 It is very similar to kumbets, Seljuk funerary monuments which can be seen in many towns of Turkey, e.g. Kayseri.

 The site of ancient Cyrrhus has been excavated by French archaeologists, but there is no evidence of activity in recent years, nor is there any kind of control/protection of the ruins; the town was founded by the Seleucids, the kings of Macedonian origin who ruled over Syria until Pompey conquered it in 64 BC.